anarayana2602/AvesAblazeWebsite/README.md

 # AvesAblazeWebsite
 Website for the Sycamore Robotics Team

-pages: About The Team, Calendar, Our Sponsors, Gallery
+pages: About The Team, Calendar, Our Sponsors, Gallery, Contact